 There are many reasons why you may feel dissatisfied and might choose to change your union membership.
-You may feel that union leadership isn't accountable, that your voice is not being heard, or for whatever reason, your needs are not being met in your current union.
+You may feel that the union leadership isn't accountable, that your voice is not being heard, or that your needs are not being met by your current union.

-The Supreme Court has held that workers have a constitutional right to withdraw or resign from union membership.
+The Supreme Court has held that workers have a constitutional right to withdraw or resign from union membership at any time.
 Union membership is voluntary, and you can withdraw from a union by submitting a written request to your union.
-The specifics on the withdrawal process varies depending on your union's rules.
-Speak with your union representative to understand the specific procedure necessary for you to withdraw from the union.

 Joining a Different Union

-If you want to immediately join another union, you may face challenges depending on your circumstances For example, if you are in a union that's affiliated with the American Federation of Labor and Congress of Industrial Organization (AFL-CIO), then the "no raiding" rule applies.
+Moreover, if you belonged to a union that's affiliated with the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO), then the "no raiding" rule applies.
 This means that no AFL-CIO union can take on a member of another AFL-CIO union for at least a year after the worker leaves their previous union.
 This rule may significantly reduce the number of other unions you can join.

 Decertifying Your Union

-If you’re part of a group of workers who are seeking change within your union, there may be another option available to you, known as "decertification."
+If you're part of a group of workers who are seeking to change your union representation,, there may be another option available to you known as "decertification."
 A group of workers with a majority vote can vote a union out, which is referred to as "decertifying" a union.
-You may then replace the union with a different union.
+You may then replace the union with a different one.

-It requires a petition signed by at least 30% of your coworkers and submitted to the National Labor Relations Board (NLRB) to qualify for a decertification election.
-If a majority of workers vote in favor, the union will be decertified.
-However, there are some limitations on decertification.
+Be advised that there are some limitations on decertification, however.
 For example, you can't bring a motion to decertify a union for one year following the union's certification by the NLRB.
 Also, if the union and the employer have a collective bargaining agreement, you can't seek a decertification election during the first three years of the agreement.
-The only exception is a 30-day "window period," which occurs between 90 days before and 60 days between the expiration of the agreement.
+The only exception is a 30-day 'window period' that is 60 to 90 days before the expiration of the agreement.
 For health care employers, the 30-day period is 90 to 120 days before the end of the agreement.
 After the first three years of the agreement, workers can file a decertification petition at any time.